HALFpipe/HALFpipe/README.rst

   --from-spec PATH

 The path to a working directory may be specified.
-Will load the model and filter from the working directory's ``spec.json`` file.
+Will load the model and filter from the working directory's ``spec.json`` file, if a group-level model was specified using the user interface.
+This therefore provides an alternative way to specify group-level models without using all the design arguments shown here, but rather by using the user interface to create or update a ``spec.json`` file, then running only the group-level model using the ‘group-level’ command.
+This might be particularly useful if you are working on an HPC, or if you previously specified only first-level feature extraction in the user interface but later want to add group-level models.

 .. code:: bash